-Though we’re not exactly old, we nevertheless wanted to visit this Wonder of the New World long before we’d involuntarily poop our pants when we saw it.
+Though we’re not exactly old, we nevertheless wanted to visit Machu Picchu (one of “The 7 Wonders of the World”) long before we’d involuntarily poop our pants when we saw it.
 Additionally, we were disinclined to view the place from inside an oxygen tent, so we took full advantage of the many non-hiking alternatives that were available to us.

 Over the next ninety minutes, we rode in comfort right alongside the Urubamba River at the foot of the Valley.
 We effortlessly swept past all three Inca Trail start points in extreme comfort and without even a tinge of regret.
 The train pulled into Aguas Calientes without drama at 9:30am, allowing us plenty of time to drop our bags at the Inkaterra Hotel and grab the next bus to Machu Picchu.

 The ride up was a seemingly endless series of switchbacks ascending the additional 2,000 feet up the mountain’s face.
 But in no time, we could see the famous peak of Huayna Picchu (8,900 ft) peeking through the foliage covering the mountain.
 And shortly after that, Machu Picchu itself.

 Despite being almost equatorial, the air temperature at Machu Picchu was only around 50-degrees because of the altitude.
 So we traipsed around in winter coats even though it was the summer dry season.

 When the Sun god was happy, the weather was darn nice, but when he shunned us by blowing a cloud overhead, it got frigid fast.
 Though after a few alpaca sacrifices, we were again good to go.

 Perilously located almost eight thousand feet in the thin air, the lost Inca city, “Machu Picchu” (or “Old Peak”), was built around the 1400s by the native Quechua people who were clearly out of their damn minds.